Skip to start

 06 - Business model

 Annual SaaS seat, sold to the engineering lead.
-Design partners get 50% pricing ($600/mo) locked for their first year.
+Design partners get their first months free, then 50% pricing ($600/mo) locked for their first year.

 Payback in one catch